 On September 18, 2019, the City and Caleb Development Corporation closed on the sale of a 2.5 acre parcel for Caleb's housing development.
 After closing costs and real estate broker commissions, the City netted approximately \$496,800.
 The closing was held simultaneously with Caleb and its various financiers for this project, including the NH Housing Finance Authority and Peoples United Bank.
-City Administration intends to bring forward the necessary resolutions to deposit these funds at the October City Council meeting for a November public hearing.
+These funds were accepted by the City Council on November 12, 2019, and deposited into the Economic Development Reserve Fund as reimbursement for prior investments in the site.
 Phase I of Caleb's development is scheduled for completion in September 2020, features 34 housing units, and has a total budget of \$7.715 million (excluding \$467,000 in Community Development Block Grant improvements recently completed by the City, at the site, on the project's behalf prior to the closing.)